Flux cost functions and optimal metabolic states: Flux costs scoring enzyme and metabolite concentrations

 \myparagraph{Example of enzymatic flux costs} Let us see an example.
-Figure \ref{fig:interpolation} shows the enzymatic flux costs in a simplified picture of central metabolism, described as a simple branch point (compare Figure \ref{fig:definition} (a)).
-In the model, we assume reversible mass-action kinetics and fixed flux directions.
-At given fluxes $v_l$, the enzyme cost depends, effectively, on the logarithmic metabolite concentration $s=\ln c$.
-We obtain the formula $q(s) = \frac{a_0}{b_0-e^s} v_0 + \frac{a_1\, e^s}{e^s-b_1} v_1 + \frac{a_2\, e^s}{e^s- b_2} v_2$.
-The fluxes through the branch point can show different flux ratios\footnote{To compare the two flows, we assume a required flux benefit of 20 ATP molecules per time unit, and we assume that reaction $v_0$ yields 2 ATP molecules (per unit of flux) and $v_2$ yields 18 ATP molecules (per unit of flux); thus, we interpolate between the modes $v_A=(10, 10, 0)\trans$ und $v_B=(1,0,1)\trans$.
+Figure \ref{fig:interpolation} shows a simple model of central metabolism, describing the choice between overflow metabolism and respiration (compare Figure \ref{fig:definition} (a)).
+We assume reversible mass-action rate laws and fluxes in forward direction.
+Given the fluxes $v_l$, the enzyme cost can be written as a function of the logarithmic metabolite concentration $\lnc= \ln c$.
+We obtain the formula $\metcost(\lnc) = \frac{a_0}{b_0-e^\lnc} v_0 + \frac{a_1\, e^\lnc}{e^\lnc-b_1} v_1 + \frac{a_2\, e^\lnc}{e^\lnc- b_2} v_2$.
+In our model, any stationary flux distribution is a combination of two {\basicflow}s\footnote{To compare the two {\flow}s, we fix a desired flux benefit of 20 ATP molecules per time unit.
+Assuming that reaction $v_0$ yields 2 ATP molecules (per unit of flux) and $v_2$ yields 18 ATP molecules (per unit of flux); this is exactly the benefit of a respiration flux profile with unit flux. thus, we interpolate between the modes $v_A=(10, 10, 0)\trans$ und $v_B=(1,0,1)\trans$.
 We then consider a range of possible concentrations $c$ in the branch point.
-For the three reactions, we consider simple mass action rate laws $r_0 = 10 -s$; $r_1 = s-0.01$, $r_2 = s-0.01$ and cost weights $h_0=1$, $h_1=1$, and $h_2 = 28$.}, obtained from linear combinations of two {\basicflow}s.
-In one of the two, the entire flux goes to branch 1; in the other one, the entire flux goes to branch branch 2.
-All other flows can be obtained as convex combinations (i.e.~by linearly interpolating between the two {\basicflow}s).
-Figure \ref{fig:interpolation} (b) and (c) show the enzyme cost in metabolite and flux space.
-In metabolite space, the optimum value for a {\combinedflow} is always between the curves for the two basic flows ()blue and red).
-The minimal cost is achieved by one of the basic flows (in the case shown, $\vvB$, blue dot).
-There cannot be an indifferent optimum (all black dots at the same height) unless the red and blue curves are completely horizontal and identical.
+For the three reactions, we consider mass-action laws $r_0 = 10 -\lnc$; $r_1 = \lnc-0.01$, $r_2 = \lnc-0.01$ and cost weights $h_0=1$, $h_1=1$, and $h_2 = 28$.}.
+In the first profile, the entire flux goes through the overflow reaction; in the second one, the entire flux goes through respiration.
+Since the flux directions are fixed, any other {\flow}s, with different flux ratios, must be convex combinations of these basic profiles.
+Figure \ref{fig:interpolation} (b) and (c) show enzyme cost as a function in metabolite space and in flux space.
+In metabolite space, the blue and red lines denote the costs for the basic {\flow}s, and the minimum cost for a {\combinedflow} must lie in between these two lines.
+The overall minimum cost is always achieved by one of the basic {\flow}s (blue dot for $\vvB$ in the example shown). \co{comment on fig c!}